seriaati/lumina/README.md

 ## Installation

-Lumina is available both as an user app and a server bot.
+Lumina is available both as a user app and a server bot.
 Install Lumina by clicking [here](https://discord.com/oauth2/authorize?client_id=1284303963533082684).
-Since Lumina is an user app, you can use it in any servers, including DMs.
+Since Lumina is a user app, you can use it in any servers, including DMs.
 Every single Lumina response can only be seen by you, reminders are sent through DMs.

 ## Features